240 MetaServer Workflows

 By default error messages are sent to:

-Obviously you need to change this to your own email address as soon as possible.
+In order to receive your error emails, it is important that you change this to your own email address as soon as possible.

 Below actions depend on an internet connection.

 If internet is down, we will try to re-establish an internet connection during 60 minutes (default).
 After the defined timeout, we assume that there is a critical internet connection issue and the below MetaServer actions will get in a red error state.

 – Archive email